 Mondragón in the Spanish Basque Region is the largest cooperative in the world and one of the most successful companies in Spain.
 The workers of the Mondragón Cooperative own their company and make their own decisions.
 Today, Mondragón is not only a global player in a wide range of industries, but also a model for those who want to bring democracy and solidarity into our economic life.

 When we think of cooperatives in general, housing cooperatives or, in rural areas, pasture cooperatives come to mind: small structures that play a subordinate role in economic life.
 It is a completely different story in the Spanish Basque Region, where the Mondragón cooperative is the most successful company and the largest employer in the region.
-But there is more: Mondragón is not only one of the largest companies in the whole of Spain, but with branches in 31 different countries and over 80,000 employees, it is the largest cooperative in the world.
+But there is more: Mondragón is not only one of the largest companies in the whole of Spain.
+Branches in 31 different countries and over 80,000 employees make it the largest cooperative in the world.

 The birth of the cooperative